 About the artist

-Constance is part Dutch, part Belgian.
+Constance Fein Harding is part Dutch, part Belgian.
 Her early years were spent moving from one place to the other, every 3 or 4 years.
-She now lives in beautiful Hawke’s Bay, New Zealand, with my kiwi husband.
-She has 4 children (twins in the mix).
+She now lives in beautiful Hawke’s Bay, New Zealand, with my Kiwi husband.
+She has four children (twins in the mix).
 Constance found there was a void to fill, once her children had left home, so she took up photography.

 Still lifes and textures

 Many of Constance’s works are of a classic style, inspired by the Old Masters and are often dark and moody.
 She mainly concentrates on capturing old buildings and still lifes but also enjoys impressionism – especially when she is at the beach.
 “I don’t know what it is about the beach that screams impressionism.”
 She says.
 Constance mainly uses the intentional camera movement (ICM) method to create her images; adding her textures to most of her works.
 She finds the textures can simply enhance an image, or transform it into something more; at the same time bringing all the elements together to create a painterly image.
 She also likes to inject a bit of humour into some of her works.
 Constance doesn’t think she has a set style as yet and is still experimenting.
 She lets her work guide her to what can sometimes be a surprise ending.

 How did you first get into digital art?